Paid Family Leave for Academic Appointees

 Family care, which includes the primary care of an eligible family member with a serious health condition.

 Family leave is not intended to be a supplemental pay plan.
-The policy allows an academic appointee to take necessary time off from work without undue financial hardship.
+This policy reflects the fact that academic appointees do not accrue paid time off as do appointed and hourly staff and allows an academic appointee to take necessary time off from work without undue financial hardship.
 People may need variable amounts of leave and it is expected that paid leave periods will vary by need and circumstance and may extend across semesters.
 An appointee should not be expected to perform duties while on leave, to make up time or work, or to be on call in clinical settings.
 The leave is intended to relieve the appointee of responsibilities so he or she may attend to the family need.
 Family leave is separate from and in addition to sick leave, including pregnancy-related leave for the academic employee.
 Leave taken pursuant to this policy shall fulfill all or part of the requirements of the federal Family and Medical Leave Act.

 Both 10- and 12-month academic appointees are eligible for family leave after one year of continuous full-time Indiana University service.
 Visiting, adjunct, part-time, post-doctoral, and intermittent appointees are not eligible for family leave.